Exemption from authorisation for medicines for small pet animals

 Pharmacovigilance

-Manufacturers and importers must report any serious adverse event to u within 15 days of becoming aware of it; and must keep records of all adverse events for 3 years, which they must make available to us on request.
+Manufacturers and importers must report any serious adverse event to us within 15 days of becoming aware of it; and must keep records of all adverse events for 3 years, which they must make available to us on request.
+For details on how to report adverse events refer to Report a suspected problem with an animal medicine or microchip.

 For further information refer to the Pharmacovigilance of Veterinary Medicines in Great Britain.